Saba-Usman/TDS-Project-1/README.md

 **Interesting Fact**
-1) The majority of users have joined GitHub after 2020, indicating a recent surge in developer activity in Mumbai.
+1)The majority of users have joined GitHub after 2020, indicating a recent surge in developer activity in Mumbai.

 2)Several users list no company, email, or hireable status, highlighting that many developers rely purely on their open-source contributions for visibility.